The Real Truth Behind Tallow Brands

 What about vitamins in tallow?

-A lot of brands hype tallow as being packed with vitamins A, D, E, and K — but the truth is, those claims are mostly marketing.
-Most of these vitamins are present in minimal or non-therapeutic amounts, and some are even degraded during the rendering process.
+A lot of brands hype tallow as being packed with vitamins A, D, E, and K. However, the truth is, those claims are mostly just marketing.
+Many of these vitamins are present in minimal or non-therapeutic amounts, and some are even degraded during the rendering process.
 For example:

 - Vitamin A (retinol): Trace amounts that support regeneration, but not at clinical levels

-- Vitamin D: Largely destroyed by heat — better acquired from sunlight
+- Vitamin D: Largely destroyed by heat and better acquired from sunlight

 - Vitamin E & K: Present, but too low to impact skin noticeably

 We don’t build our formulas around hype.
-The real power of tallow lies in its fatty acid profile — stearic, oleic, palmitic, and CLA — which help strengthen the barrier, calm inflammation, and deeply nourish the skin.
+The real power of tallow lies in its fatty acid profile (stearic, oleic, palmitic, and CLA), which helps strengthen the barrier, calm inflammation, and deeply nourish the skin.

 Why don’t you use honey?

-Honey sounds like a wholesome addition — but it’s 17% water, and water plus fat doesn’t mix without the right formulation.
+Honey sounds like a wholesome addition, but did you know that it’s 17% water?
+And water + fat doesn’t mix without the right formulation.

-Add honey to a balm and you’ve got an unstable emulsion that can grow bacteria, mold, or yeast without proper safeguards.
+Add honey to a balm, and you’ve got an unstable emulsion that can grow bacteria, mould, or yeast without proper safeguards.

 To safely and legally use honey, you’d need: